 Traditional 401(k) plans can offer more flexibility of options than SIMPLE IRAs and they are the most common employer-sponsored retirement plan.
 These plans are usually implemented in larger businesses where it is more cost-effective to do so.
 Employer contributions often do not vest immediately, but most plans do offer matching contributions and some have profit-sharing features.
 In 2019, the contribution limit is $19,000 and a $6,000 catch-up contribution is permitted for those 50 and older.

 Determining whether or not you should offer a retirement plan to your employees is a decision unique to each business, but there are definite benefits associated with implementing one.
-For more information on retirement planning for businesses, contact one of the experienced financial planners at Morris Financial Concepts.
+For more information on retirement planning for businesses and assisting your employees in getting to financial freedom, contact one of the experienced financial planners at Morris Financial Concepts.

 The opinions expressed herein are those of Morris Financial Concepts, Inc. (“MFC”) and are subject to change without notice.
 This is not an offer to buy or sell a particular security or investment product.
 This material is for informational purposes only and should not be considered investment advice.
 MFC is an independent investment adviser registered under the Investment Advisers Act of 1940, as amended.
 Registration does not imply a certain level of skill or training.
 More information about MFC, including our investment strategies, fees, and objectives can be found in our ADV Part 2, which is available upon request.
 MFC-19-19.[MS1]